The 5 Best Laptops For Seniors in 2022 (Comfy & Easy To Use) – Ultimate Set Up Guide

 Storage

-Windows only takes 20GB.
+Windows takes 64GB.
 Office and other computer programs for video, photo or any other type of work 10GB.
+That’s already around 80GB!

 The average DSRL photo takes on average 10MB.